ganeshwadule/Blogging-Application/README.md

 ### Blog Management
 - Easy creation, editing, and deletion of posts.
-- Organize posts with tags and categories.
-- Draft saving and post scheduling.

 ### Responsive Design
 - Optimized for desktops, tablets, and smartphones.
 - Modern, clean UI/UX design.